damiosisami10/Vendor_Risk_Assessment_Program/README.md

 access, operational criticality, and regulatory exposure.
 Assessment depth, DDQ format, and cadence vary by tier.

-**Gap analysis** - Current-state gaps documented with P1–P3 prioritisation, remediation owners, and target dates.
+**Gap analysis** - Current-state gaps documented with P1-P3 prioritisation, remediation owners, and target dates.

-**Finding documentation** - Findings structured with observation, risk statement, recommendation, target date, and owner — consistent with how findings are recorded in GRC platforms.
+**Finding documentation** - Findings weere structured with observation, risk statement, recommendation, target date, and owner which is consistent with how findings are recorded in GRC platforms.

 **Executive reporting** - Risk findings translated into plain-language